 Once you know your users, it’s time to determine the digital experience you want them to have.
 Here’s where business goals come in; they must be understood and addressed during the design process.
 Do you need to minimize friction or maximize appeal?
 When deploying ticketing kiosks, the usability of the system is paramount.
 The goal is to get people through the ticketing process quickly and easily.
 But an informational kiosk in a museum exhibit must be both usable and engaging, so the user gets the info they desire and wants to interact further.
 If the digital kiosk is to be used in a purely experiential situation, such as a marketing event or trade show, then the design has to maximize that sense of fun and coolness the interaction brings.
 Sometimes it really is all about the “wow factor,” or as it’s called in UX design, the visceral response.

 The design of a digital kiosk is closer to the design of a mobile application than a website or desktop program.
 The kiosk user interface consists not only of the pixels on the screen, but also the form factor of the physical device and the environment that it will be used in.
 Knowing the intended use cases of your kiosk system, who the users are and what they want to do, will ensure the right design choices are made.
 Smart design leads to successful deployment.

 If you’re looking to design a custom kiosk for a particular use case, reach out to us.
-If you want to hear more about UX design for interactive kiosks, subscribe to our blog.
 In the coming weeks, we’ll be talking about everything from best practices in digital kiosk design, to emerging trends and technologies, to case studies about self-service kiosks in the field.
 The discussions will range from enlightening to informative to entertaining, and we hope you’ll come along for the ride.